-Data Analytics & IT work will be focused on software tools necessary for data cleaning, retrieval, and management; data analyses and visualization; and analytics reporting for evaluation and implementation.
-The group will also source data networks and warehouse solutions for seamless and cost-effective access to the research community.
+Data Analytics & IT is focused on software tools necessary for data cleaning, retrieval, and management; data analyses and visualization; and analytics reporting for evaluation and implementation.
+Its Analytics Platform is a suite of tools, services, and datasets available to researchers across campus.

 - Facilitate a working group of faculty and researchers representing diverse perspectives within precision health